Statute of limitations: Norway

 The statute of limitations on murder was abolished by a change in law on 1 July 2014, causing any murders committed after 1 July 1989 to have no statute of limitations.
 This led to the national police force implementing a new investigation group for old cases called the "Cold Case" group.
-The law was also changed to let cases involving domestic violence, forced marriage, human trafficking and genital mutilation to count from the day the defendant turns 18 years old.
-Cases where the statute of limitations has already passed can not be extended due to the constitution preventing it.
+The law was also changed to let cases involving domestic violence, forced marriage, human trafficking and genital mutilation to count from the day the victim turns 18 years old.
+Cases where the statute of limitations have already passed can not be extended due to the constitution preventing it.

 Philippines

 In the Philippines, the Revised Penal Code has different limitation periods, based on the penalty of the crime: